HubSpot vs. Yesware

 Multi-channel campaigns combine automated emails, phone call reminders, LinkedIn touches, and custom tasks into sequenced workflows.
 Emails sent from the rep's own inbox server, not a third-party system, which helps deliverability.
 The system automatically removes recipients who reply or book meetings, keeping campaigns clean.

 The simplicity has limits.
-Managing cadences can be cumbersome, and the platform can slow down the inbox when sending high volumes of emails.
-And the elephant in the room: false open tracking from corporate firewalls and antivirus programs is the most commonly reported issue, which undermines the engagement data the entire tool is built around.
+Managing cadences can be cumbersome, and the platform can slow down the inbox when sending high volumes.
+False open tracking from corporate firewalls and antivirus programs is the most commonly reported issue, which undermines the engagement data the entire tool is built around.
+Yesware was acquired by Vendasta in 2022, and its product roadmap investment is tied to Vendasta's SMB ecosystem priorities.

 HubSpot stores and organizes your customer data.
 Yesware tracks engagement with your outreach.
 But both assume you already have the right contacts to reach, accurate phone numbers to call, and valid email addresses to write to.

 HubSpot's CRM starts empty.
 You fill it through form submissions, imports, and manual entry.
-The platform offers some AI-powered enrichment through its Smart CRM, pulling information from email threads, calls, and web sources.
-But HubSpot is not a B2B data provider.
-It doesn't maintain a database of hundreds of millions of contacts or verify direct-dial phone numbers at scale.
+The platform offers AI-powered enrichment through its Smart CRM, pulling information from email threads, calls, and web sources.
+But HubSpot does not maintain a proprietary B2B contact database.
+It does not hold hundreds of millions of verified contacts or verify direct-dial phone numbers at scale.
+For contact data, HubSpot depends on partners like Apollo (powering the Breeze Prospecting Agent) and third-party integrations.

-Yesware's Prospector offers access to a 100+ million B2B contact database as an add-on, with filters for job title, company size, industry, and location.
-It's useful for building initial prospect lists.
-But the database is modest compared to dedicated data platforms, and users report that the software lacks features for salespeople looking to build prospect lists at high volume.
+Yesware's Prospector offers access to a 100M+ B2B contact database as an add-on, with filters for job title, company size, industry, and location.
+It is useful for building initial prospect lists.
+But the database is modest compared to dedicated data platforms, and users report limitations for salespeople looking to build prospect lists at high volume.

 This is where ZoomInfo fills a gap that neither HubSpot nor Yesware was designed to fill.

-ZoomInfo provides the intelligence layer both platforms need
+ZoomInfo provides the data and intelligence layer both platforms need

 ZoomInfo operates at a different layer of the sales stack.
-Where HubSpot organizes your customer relationships and Yesware optimizes your email outreach, ZoomInfo provides the data foundation and intelligence that make both platforms more effective.
+Where HubSpot organizes customer relationships and Yesware optimizes email outreach, ZoomInfo provides the verified data foundation and buyer intelligence that make both platforms more effective.

 The scale difference is significant.
 ZoomInfo's database spans 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct-dial phone numbers, and 200M+ verified business emails.
-This data is verified through ZoomInfo's collection and verification system backed by 300+ human researchers, achieving up to 95% accuracy on first-party data.
+This data is verified through a multi-source pipeline: automated ML scanning of 28 million site domains daily, third-party partner data, a 200,000+ community of ZoomInfo Lite contributors, and a Data Training Lab of 300+ human researchers, achieving up to 95% accuracy on first-party data.

 In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, the independent consultant concluded that "no other competitor came even close."